jamesr1775/MS-Project-One/README.md

 5. [jQuery:](https://jquery.com/)
     - jQuery came with Bootstrap to make the navbar responsive.
 6. [GitPod](https://gitpod.io/)
-    - GitPod was used as my Editor/ Development Environment
+    - GitPod was used as my Editor/ Development Environment.
 7. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.